Nguni shield

-Strictly speaking these native names denote shields of different application, and additional types are known by other names.
+Strictly speaking, these native names denote shields of different application, and additional types are known by other names.
 War shields were traditionally stockpiled by a chief or king, to whom they belonged, while a smaller shield was reserved for his subordinates' personal daily use, or as a complement at their dancing ceremonies.

 True Nguni shields are made of raw cattle hide, as the esteemed Sanga-Nguni cattle lend distinction to the shields, which are more than mere commodities for physical protection.

 Varieties

 Amongst the Zulus, there are various named varieties of these shields, each with a specific use.
 The large war shield, of about 5 ft in length, is known as an isihlangu, which means "to brush aside".
 It was king Shaka's shield of choice, and he intended his warriors to use it in an offensive way by hooking the opponent's shield during hand-to-hand fighting.
 The umbumbuluzo was also a war shield, but only 3.5 ft in length, and more sturdy than the isihlangu.
-They were easily held in one hand, and were used in 1856 during Cetshwayo's campaign against Mbulazi.
+They were easily held in one hand, and were used in 1856 during Cetshwayo's campaign against Mbuyazi.
 The ihubelo is a large shield used for hunting, smaller than isihlangu, but larger than the ihawu.
 The ihawu is a small to medium-sized shield used at dances.
 The igqoka is a small, neat shield for courting, and the igabelomunye is the smallest decorative shield, which may be used as an accessory to dancing.